Results on the algebraic matroid of the determinantal variety

-We consider the lexicographic term order on $k[Z]$ with This is a so-called diagonal term order, in the sense that the leading term of every minor of the matrix $Z$ is the product of the variables on the main diagonal of the minor.
-With respect to this order $>$, it is well-known that the $(r+1)$-minors of $Z$ form a Gr{\"o}bner basis of the ideal $ I_{r+1}(Z)$ (e.g., see Theorem 5.3 and Remark 5.4 in \cite{bruns2003grobner}).
-By elimination theory (e.g., Section 15.10.4 in \cite{Eisenbud-2004}), a Gr{\"o}bner basis of the ideal $k[z_{\omega_1}, Z'] \cap I_{r+1}(Z)$ with respect to the restriction of $>$ on $k[z_{\omega_1}, Z']$ is given by the elements of the above Gr{\"o}bner basis of $ I_{r+1}(Z)$ that live in $k[z_{\omega_1}, Z']$.
+This is a so-called diagonal term order, in the sense that the leading term of every minor of the matrix $Z$ is the product of the variables on the main diagonal of the minor.
+With respect to this order $>$, it is well-known that the $(r+1)$-minors of $Z$ form a Gr{\"o}bner basis of the ideal $ I_{r+1}(Z)$ \cite{bruns2022determinants}.
+By elimination theory (e.g., Section 15.10.4 in \cite{Eisenbud-2004} or Chapter 3 in \cite{cox2015ideals}), a Gr{\"o}bner basis of the ideal $k[z_{\omega_1}, Z'] \cap I_{r+1}(Z)$ with respect to the restriction of $>$ on $k[z_{\omega_1}, Z']$ is given by the elements of the above Gr{\"o}bner basis of $ I_{r+1}(Z)$ that live in $k[z_{\omega_1}, Z']$.
 These are the $(r+1)$-minors of $Z'$, and so we have the inclusion of sets

 Now, take a polynomial $p \in k[Z_\Omega] \cap I_{r+1}(Z)$.
 By the above inclusion $p \in I_{r+1}(Z')$, that is the class $\overline{p}$ of $p$ in $k[Z] / I_{r+1}(Z')$ is zero.
 Denote by $ I'_{r+1}(Z')$ the ideal of $k[Z']$ generated by the $r+1$ minors of $Z'$.
 Then $k[Z] / I_{r+1}(Z') \cong k[Z'] / I'_{r+1}(Z') \otimes_k k[z]$.
 Thus $k[Z] / I_{r+1}(Z')$ is a free $k[Z'] / I'_{r+1}(Z')$-module with basis all the monomials $z^\alpha = z_{11}^{\alpha_1}\cdots z_{m1}^{\alpha_m}$ in the variables $z$, where $\alpha = (\alpha_1,\dots,\alpha_m)$ is a multi-exponent.